MyTooliT/ICOtronic/Documentation/Virtualization.md

 # Virtualization

-You can also use (parts of) ICOc with various virtualization software.
+You can also use the ICOtronic package with various virtualization software.
 For that to work you have to make sure that (at least) the PEAK CAN adapter is attached to the virtual guest operating system.
 For some virtualization software you might have to install additional software for that to work.
 For example, [VirtualBox][] requires that you install the VirtualBox Extension Pack before you can use USB 2 and USB 3 devices.

 > **Note:** Please be advised that the [**VirtualBox Extension Pack is paid software**](https://www.virtualbox.org/wiki/Licensing_FAQ) even though you can download and use it without any license key. **[Oracle might come after you, if you do not pay for the license](https://www.reddit.com/r/sysadmin/comments/d1ttzp/oracle_is_going_after_companies_using_virtualbox/)**, even if you use the Extension Pack in an educational setting.